10110111/geeqie/README.md

 Removal: `[sudo] make uninstall`

 #### Note:
-The zip files at GitHub contain only the sources - they cannot, by themselves, be used to install Geeqie.
+The zip and gzip files at geeqie.org and GitHub contain only the sources - they cannot, by themselves, be used to install Geeqie.

 It is recommended to always use `git clone  git://www.geeqie.org/geeqie.git` to download Geeqie.
 After installing Geeqie you may delete the folder you have cloned Geeqie into.